discospiff/MyPlantDiary23SS7060/README.md

 **RetrofitInstance:** Boostrap class required for Retrofit.

+## Project Management

+This project uses GitHub, Jira saas, and Confluence.

 **Plant:** Noun class that represents a plant.

 **Specimen:** Noun class that represents a specimen.